ElectricCodeGuy/SupabaseAuthWithSSR/README.md

 ## UPDATES

 - **Latest AI Package**: Upgraded to the most recent AI package from Vercel, ensuring access to the latest features and improvements.
-- **Langchain Integration**: Integrated the newest version of Langchain for seamless and efficient communication between the application and the AI models.
+- **Langchain Integration**: Integrated the newest version of Langchain for efficient communication between the application and the AI models.
-- **Seamless Chat History**: Introduced a user-friendly chat history feature, allowing users to easily navigate and reference previous conversations.
+- **Chat History**: Introduced a user-friendly chat history feature, allowing users to easily navigate and reference previous conversations.
 - **Responsive Chat Interface**: Implemented a mobile-friendly chat interface that automatically adapts its width and size to fit various screen sizes, providing an optimal user experience across devices.
 - **Sleek Authentication Pages**: Revamped the `/auth` page with a modern and professional design for sign-in, sign-up, and password reset, enhancing the overall user experience.
 - **Swipeable Chat List Drawers**: Developed a mobile-friendly version of the chat list with swipeable drawers, making it easier for users to navigate and manage their chats on mobile devices.